- What is the fastest way to get rid of water retention?

 - How can I stop retaining water?

-- What causes the body to retain water?
+- What causes the body to not retain water?

 - What is a natural diuretic for water retention?

-- How much water should I drink to get rid of water retention?
+- Does drinking water get rid of water retention?

 What is the fastest way to get rid of water retention?